ybennani27/PCBS_Bennani_Rodregomachine/README.md

 ### (6) All the machine can do
 After writing my code, I wanted to show how any of Dennett's programs (ex: "MOVE", "COPY", etc) can work.

-From two very basic instructions, "inc" and "deb", depending on the combinations of these two, can make powerful things.
+From two very basic instructions, "inc" and "deb", depending on the combinations of these two, the machine can make powerful things.
 (Understanding Dennett's programs took me a great deal of re-doing and making sense of his diagrams on paper)

 - "ADD[1,2]""